Math / 6th Grade / Unit 4: Rational Numbers

 6th Grade

-In Unit 4, sixth-grade students extend their understanding of numbers to include rational numbers.
+In Unit 4, 6th grade students extend their understanding of numbers to include rational numbers.
 Prior to this unit, students have worked only with positive values, and their concepts of number lines and coordinate planes have been limited by these positive values.
 Students explore real-world situations that naturally connect to negative values, such as temperature, money, and elevation.
 The number line is a valuable tool that is referred to and used throughout the unit.
 Students use the number line to develop understanding of negatives, opposites, absolute value, and comparisons and inequalities (MP.5).
 They also discover the four-quadrant coordinate plane by intersecting two number lines at a 90-degree angle and representing locations using ordered pairs.

 Pacing: 16 instructional days (13 lessons, 2 flex days, 1 assessment day)